-Obesity, pediatrics, paediatrics, obese, overweight, body-weight, weight, body fat, adiposity, body mass index, childhood, adolescence, child, children, genetics, epidemiological, epidemiology, population, familial, intrauterine, developmental, postnatal, fetal, foetal, perinatal, neonatal, waist circumference, type 2 diabetes, leptin, adipocytes, cholesterol, metabolism, metabolic syndrome, diet, dietary, dietary intake, over-eating, nutrition, weight gain, anti-obesity, adipokines, weight loss, physical activity, gastric banding, bariatric surgery, Pediatric Obesity, International Journal of Pediatric Obesity, journal, International Association for the Study of Obesity.
+Obesity, pediatrics, paediatrics, obese, overweight, body-weight, weight, body fat, adiposity, body mass index, childhood, adolescence, child, children, genetics, epidemiological, epidemiology, population, familial, intrauterine, developmental, postnatal, fetal, foetal, perinatal, neonatal, waist circumference, type 2 diabetes, leptin, adipocytes, cholesterol, metabolism, metabolic syndrome, diet, dietary, dietary intake, over-eating, nutrition, weight gain, anti-obesity, adipokines, weight loss, physical activity, gastric banding, bariatric surgery, Pediatric Obesity, International Journal of Pediatric Obesity, journal, World Obesity, International Association for the Study of Obesity.

 Abstracting and Indexing Information

 - Abstracts on Hygiene & Communicable Diseases (CABI)

 - CAB Abstracts® (CABI)

 - Current Contents: Clinical Medicine (Thomson Reuters)